Barcoding Inventory: How to Implement the Barcode System

 - Vendor information

-- Minimum amount you need in your inventory
+- The minimum amount you need in your inventory

 - Physical description of the item